Ducktail: Significance

-The D.A. quickly became a stereotypical feature of rebels, mobsters, and nonconformists, and gained popularity especially after the rise of rock 'n roll legend Elvis Presley, who sported the same look.
+The D.A. quickly became a stereotypical feature of rebels, mobsters, and nonconformists, and gained popularity especially after the rise of rock 'n roll singer Elvis Presley, who sported the same look.
 Although the ducktail was adopted by Hollywood to represent the wild youth of the 1950s, only a minority of males actually sported a D.A., even amongst the British Rockers and Teddy Boys of the same era.
 The style became popular in India after film star Shammi Kapoor sported it.
 It is also associated with men of Mediterranean, Eastern European and/or Latin American descent, though in slightly different styles.

+Variations

+The Ducktail hairstyle in African-American culture is a patch of hair on the nape of the neck that is grown out.
+Several African-American sports players have worn the ducktail such as basketball player Drew Gooden, baseball player Coco Crisp, and football player Von Miller.
+Other notable African-Americans with the hairstyle, similar to the rattail, include rapper The Game.